sectrean/di-kit/README.md

 A couple services are provided directly by the container and cannot be registered.

 `context.Context` - When a service is resolved, the context passed into `Resolve` will be injected into constructor functions as a dependency.
-You should avoid resolving resolving Singleton services from a request-scoped context that may be canceled.
+You should avoid resolving resolving singleton services from a request-scoped context that may be canceled.

 `di.Scope` - The current `Container` can be injected into a service as `di.Scope`.
 This allows a service to resolve other services.
 The scope must be stored and only used *after* the constructor function returns.